Emmalamlfz/PepsiCo-New-Product-Launch/README.md

 # New-Product-Launch-project-for-Pepsico
 Capstone project with Kantar Worldpanel&amp;NUS--New Product Launch project for Pepsico

+Technical solution and roadmap can be seen in this link:

 ## Objective 1.
 Indentify Potato Chips Market Landscape
 - What is the trend of Chinese Potato Chips Market?
 - What is the Competitive Landscape?